TheOtherRolesAU/TheOtherRoles/README.md

 ## Jackal
 ### **Team: Jackal**
-Jackal get selected from the crewmates but is in it's own team and has the purpose of eliminating all other players Depending on the options he can use vents and even get himself a Sidekick to support him against the others.
+The Jackal is part of an extra team, that tries to eliminate all the other players.\
+The Jackal has no tasks and can kill Impostors, Crewmates and Neutrals.\
+The Jackal (if allowed by the options) can select another player to be his Sidekick.
+Creating a Sidekick removes all tasks of the Sidekick and adds him to the team Jackal.
+The Sidekick loses it's one role (except if he's a Lover, then he plays in two teams).
+The "Create Sidekick Action" may only be used once per Jackal or once per game (depending on the options).
+The Jackal can also promote Impostors to be his Sidekick, but depending on the options the Impostor will either really turn into the Sidekick and leave the team Impostors or he will just look like the Sidekick to the Jackal an remain as he was.\
+\
+The team Jackal enables multiple new outcomes of the game, listing some examples here:
+- The Impostors could be eliminated and then the crew plays against the team Jackal.
+- The Crew could be eliminated, then the Team Jackal fight against the Impostors (the Crew can still make a task win in this scenario)

+The priority of the win conditions is the following:
+1. Jester wins by vote
+2. Team Impostor wins by sabotage
+3. Team Crew wins by tasks (also possible if the whole Crew is deacd)
+4. Lovers among the last three players win
+5. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left)
+6. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left)
+7. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostrs left)

+**NOTE:**
+- The Jackal (and his Sidekick) may be killed by a Sheriff.
+- A Jackal cannot target the Child, while it's growing up.
+After that he can kill it or select it as it's Sidekick
+- The Crew can still win, even if all of their members are dead, if they finish their tasks fast enough (that's why converting the last crewmate with tasks left into a Sidekick results in a task win for the crew)

 If both impostors and jackals are in the game the game continues even if all crewmates are dead.
 Crewmates may still win in this case by completing their tasks.
 Jackal and Impostor have to kill each other.

-The create Sidekick action may only be used once per game per Jackal.
-A Jackal may be killed by a Sheriff.
-A Jackal cannot target the Child, while it's growing up.
-Creating a Sidekick removes all tasks of the Sidekick.
-If the Sidekick was the last crewmate with tasks left, this results in a win for completing all tasks for the crewmates.

 ### Game Options
 | Name | Description